western NY Dressage Association

 Open/Professional trophy in honor of Reseda and Aberfoyle | This award is given to any Professional member with the highest median score.
 A competitor is a Professional if they hold a valid USEF membership card with Professional status.
 Scores must be earned in Open classes only for the Open/Professional Award. |

-- The highest median score (which is the middle score if you list your scores in numerical order) will be used to determine the winner.
-Note that one of the scores must be from a WNYDA Sponsored USEF/USDF Recognized show.
+- The highest median score will be used to determine the winner.
+One (1) of the scores included in the calculation must be from a WNYDA Sponsored USEF/USDF Recognized show.
 The following scores are used as part of the determination of the median score:

-- Training, First and Second Levels – highest 5 scores from at least 2 shows, 3 different judges.
+- Training, First and Second Levels – highest five (5) scores from at least two (2) shows, and three (3) different judges.
 One of the scores included must be from a WNYDA Sponsored USDF/USEF recognized show.
-Two of the scores must be 55% or higher from the highest test within the level.
+Two (2) of the scores must be 55% or higher from the highest test within the level.

-- Third and Fourth Levels – highest 3 scores from at least 2 shows, 3 different judges.
-One of the scores must be from a WNYDA Sponsored USDF/USEF recognized show.
-One of the scores must be 55% or higher from the highest test within the level.
+- Third and Fourth Levels – highest three (3) scores from at least two (2) shows, and three (3) different judges.
+One (1) of the scores must be from a WNYDA Sponsored USDF/USEF recognized show.
+One (1) of the scores must be 55% or higher from the highest test within the level.

-- FEI and Freestyle (all levels) – highest 3 scores from at least 2 shows, 2 different judges.
-One of the scores must be from a WNYDA Sponsored USDF/USEF recognized show.
+- FEI and Freestyle (all levels) – highest three (3) scores from at least two (2) shows, two (2) different judges.
+One (1) of the scores must be from a WNYDA Sponsored USDF/USEF recognized show.
+One (1) of the scores must be 55% or higher.

 Level | Trophy | Original Trophy Donated by |